gavinbunney/terraform-provider-kubectl/docusaurus/docs/resource_manifest.md

 * `yaml_body` - Required.
 YAML to apply to kubernetes.
 * `force_new` - Optional.
 Forces delete & create of resources if the `yaml_body` changes.
 Default `false`.
 * `ignore_fields` - Optional.
 List of map fields to ignore when applying the manifest.
 See below for more details.
 * `wait_for_rollout` - Optional.
-Set this flag to wait or not for Deployments, DaemonSets and APIService to complete rollout.
+Set this flag to wait or not for Deployments and APIService to complete rollout.
 Default `true`.

 ## Attribute Reference